 Flowers for Marta

 A farm isn't a farm until the first seeds are planted.
-Before the first seed is sown, a shelter must be built.
+Before those first seeds are sown, a shelter must be built.
 A home.
-It all starts with a foundation, which is, in essence, like a seed; it provides everything necessary for roots to grow.
+It all starts with that foundation, which is, in essence, like a seed; it provides everything necessary for flowers to bloom.

 Like all farmers before him, Felip had once planted seeds.
 With care and patience, they did what seeds do: sprouted roots and flourished.